Share this article

 - Place your loyalty program in a prominent location in your app.
 Below, you’ll see an example from Thinx, which uses reminder emails and tracked referral invitations to create a simple output: “Total credits available for use.”
 Make sure it’s easy for customers to view their current status on your app, or even simply the mobile version of your website.

 - Use push notification reminders — but sparingly.
 Push notifications can annoy us when they’re irrelevant or too salesy.
 But a push notification (via an email reminder) that reads: “You have $40 to spend — on us”?
 That’s a prompt that will bring your customers back.

 How To Build A Customer Loyalty Program

-Launching a new loyalty program isn’t as simple as setting up rewards, setting up the tech platform, and crossing your fingers that customers will respond.
-You have to build your loyalty program in a way that draws in customers.
-We recommend doing the following:
+Launching a new loyalty program isn’t as simple as setting up rewards, setting up the loyalty program software, and crossing your fingers that customers will respond.
+To reap the benefits of a loyalty program, you have to build your loyalty program in a way that draws in customers.
+We recommend the following loyalty program best practices:

 Choose Unique Earning Events

 Your first step is to nudge customers over the starting line.
 We recommend using “unique earning events.”
 These events can be triggers for inspiring someone to sign up to your loyalty program, based on an action they’ve taken on your store.
 For example:

 - Purchasing a specific product, or from a specific category